-- Campaigning commences from the Monday 27th February 9am - Your campaign materials should be accessible in the English Language. - You are responsible for the actions of anyone helping with your campaign.
-If they break the rules on your behalf, it is you that will be penalised. - No negative campaigning: Negative campaigning can take the form of smear campaigns, comments about other candidates that have no basis, excessive and malicious complaints about candidates, and a campaign focusing on other candidates rather than concentrating on gaining votes for your own campaign.
+- Campaigning commences from the Monday 4th March 9am - Your campaign materials should be accessible. - You are responsible for the actions of anyone helping with your campaign.
+If they break the rules on your behalf, it is you that will be penalised. - No negative campaigning: negative campaigning can take the form of smear campaigns, comments about other candidates that have no basis, excessive and malicious complaints about candidates, and a campaign focusing on other candidates rather than concentrating on gaining votes for your own campaign.
 This extends to digital campaigning as well as physical.
 This sort of behaviour is unacceptable and discredits yourself more than the other candidates. - Do not defame the character of any other candidate.
-You may criticise another candidate's policies, but attacks must NEVER be of a personal nature.
+You may criticise another candidate's policies, but attacks must never be of a personal nature.
 Consistent comments of this nature will be sanctioned.

-Publicity & Social Media:
+Publicity and Social Media:

-- Your publicity must not violate the Students' Union's policies or governing documents (visit Democracy in SUHQ for further information or www.warwicksu.com/democracy/documents/). - Social media: you must abide by the SU and University code of conduct when posting to social media the rules regarding candidate behaviour apply to social media as well.
-Guidance will be on the website for SU Clubs and Societies regarding allowing candidates to post in groups. - Candidates can post in any groups or chats on social media that allow them to post in. - Posting on social media and groups chats will be subject to the same rules as physical campaigning therefore you must not violate the SU or University Code of Conduct or SU Governing Documents - Candidates can post on SU social media posts but not repeatedly. - Social Media pages that have previously been used to run campaigns cannot be used again as this will create a disadvantage for students running for their first time in the elections.
+- Your publicity must not violate the Students' Union's policies or governing documents (visit the Student Voice team in the SUHQ). - Social media: you must abide by the SU and University code of conduct when posting to social media - the rules regarding candidate behaviour apply to social media as well.
+Guidance will be on the website for the SU Clubs and Societies regarding allowing candidates to post in groups. - Candidates can post in any groups or chats on social media that allow them to post in. - Posting on social media and group chats will be subject to the same rules as physical campaigning therefore you must not violate the SU or University Code of Conduct or SU Governing in Documents. - Candidates can post on SU social media posts but not repeatedly. - Social media pages that have previously been used to run campaigns cannot be used again as this will create a disadvantage for students running for their first time in the elections. - You can create a private page now but cannot be made public until campaigning.

-- You can create a private page now but cannot be made public until campaigning starts. - No publicity or campaigning is allowed near Voting Booths, the SU Democracy Team and Candidates will be aware of where they can campaign but should not pressurize students when voting near a booth.
+No publicity or campaigning is allowed near Voting Booths, the SU Democracy and Candidates will be aware of where they can campaign but should not pressure students when voting near a booth.

-Slates (A slate is a group of candidates running together) & Endorsements.
+Slates (A slate is a group of candidates running together) and Endorsements.